kmuncie/JW-MDT/timeline.md

 - 1917 Joseph F. Rutherford is unanimously elected second president of the Society
 - 1918 The Society's officers and some principal associates are imprisoned; the witness work is killed
 - 1919 The Society's officers and associates are released from prison; the witness work is revived
-- 1943 Theocratic Ministry School is established.
+- 1943 Theocratic Ministry School is established
-- 1943 Gilead School begins - the 1st class is held in February.
+- 1943 Gilead School begins - the 1st class is held in February
-- 1977 Pioneer Service School is inaugurated in the United States and eventually extends to all parts of the earth.
+- 1977 Pioneer Service School is inaugurated in the United States and eventually extends to all parts of the earth
-- 1987 Ministerial Training School is opened.
+- 1987 Ministerial Training School is opened
 - 01/2009 Family Worship Evening is introduced.
-The Congregation Book Study begins to be held on the same evening as the Theocratic Ministry School and Service Meeting.
+The Congregation Book Study begins to be held on the same evening as the Theocratic Ministry School and Service Meeting
-- 07/2009 A plot of land is purchased in Warwick, upstate New York, U.S.A., with plans to relocate the world headquarters.
+- 07/2009 A plot of land is purchased in Warwick, upstate New York, U.S.A., with plans to relocate the world headquarters
-- 27/09/2012-~ Redesigned jw.org website launched
+- 27/09/2012 Redesigned jw.org website launched
-- 07/2013 Construction begins at Warwick after receiving building permits.
+- 07/2013-08/2016 Warwick construction project
+- 08/2016 Move to Warwick from Brooklyn
-- 10/2014 The trial arrangement of JW Broadcasting is announced and the first monthly program is released.
+- 10/2014 The trial arrangement of JW Broadcasting is announced and the first monthly program is released
-- 08/2015 JW Broadcasting starts to be translated into over 70 languages.
+- 08/2015 JW Broadcasting starts to be translated into over 70 languages
-- 12/2015 Peak construction phase of New World Headquarters is completed.
-- 12/2015 The sale of Brooklyn properties begins.
-85 Jay Street, 25/30 and 124 Columbia Heights are the properties to be sold.
+- 12/2015-12/2018 The sale of 37 properties in Brooklyn
-- 04/2016 The sale of 124 Columbia Heights is completed.
-- 06/2016 The sale of The Towers, 21 Clark Street, is completed.
+- 08/2017 Russia bans Jehovah's Witnesses as "extremist"
+- 20/12/2017 Russia bans New World Translation
+- 06/10/2018 Russia and allies indentified as "King of the North"